dbierer/EasierThanWordPress/README.md

 * `TRANSFORM::transform_file_field`
   * Name of the form field that is used if you want to upload a set of transforms

-## Pre-Processing
+## Clicks
-Before the final HTML view is rendered, `/public/index.php` includes `/src/processsing.php`.
-In this file you can include any pre-processing you need done.
+A class `FileCMS\Common\Stats\Clicks` was added as of version 0.2.1.
+Records the following information into a CSV file:
-* The request URL is available as the variable `$uri`
+* URL
-* This is where the admin URL is captured and sent to processing
+* Date
+* Time
+* IP address
+* 1
+The "1" can be used in a spreadsheet to create totals by any of the other fields.
+After logging in as the admin user, go to `/super/clicks`.